All Episodes

 The Constitution's unfair.

-This little notionary that she clerked for Justice Marshall accepted his view that the court should stand up for the least of it.
+This little notionary, she clerked for Justice Marshall, accepted his view that the court should stand up for the least of us.

-It was Media Matters who wrote a piece as they say I supported slavery by uh uh analyzing what Kagan meant when she's agreed with Marshall that the court should uh be biased in favor of the despised and the disadvantaged.
+It was Media Matters who wrote a piece yesterday to say, I supported slavery by analyzing what Kagan meant when she agreed with Marshall that the court should be biased in favor of the despised and the disadvantaged.

-Anyway, uh it's they're on such thin ice here.
+Anyway, it's they're on such thin ice here.

 They know what they've nominated.

-But they're gonna try to make everything else about her look like Obama.
+But they're going to try to make everything else about her look like Obama.

 Here's Roland Martin.